 Most popular sites

-Heihe Grand Canyon The 800-kilometer long grand canyon has an average elevation of more than 4,200 meters, of which 70 kilometers are “no man’s land.”
-There are more than 800 glaciers in the canyon, covering an area of more than 300 square kilometers.
-The Heihe River that traverses the canyon is the second largest inland river in China.
-It flows through the three provinces of Qinghai, Gansu and Inner Mongolia and is known as the “Mother River of the Hexi Corridor”
+Heihe Grand Canyon 800-kilometer long grand canyon has an average elevation of more than 4,200 meters, of which 70 kilometers are “no man’s land.”
+There are more than 800 glaciers in canyon, covering an area of more than 300 square kilometers.
+Heihe River that traverses canyon is second largest inland river in China.
+It flows through three provinces of Qinghai, Gansu and Inner Mongolia and is known as “Mother River of Hexi Corridor”

 Arik Monastery is also known as “Arik Gonchen Ganden Chopeling”.
 It is 21 kilometers southeast of Babao Town.
-The temple was built during the Shunzhi period of the Qing Dynasty and it is the largest Gelug monastery in Qilian County.
-Arik Monastery is located on a hilly grassland, the surrounding green grassland is rolling, very beautiful
+Arik Monastery was built during Shunzhi period of Qing Dynasty and it is the largest Gelug monastery in Qilian County.
+Arik Monastery is located on a hilly grassland, surrounding green grassland is rolling, very beautiful

 Qilian County Geography and Climate

-Qilian County is located in the northeast of Qinghai Province.
-The county’s land area is 14,000 square kilometers.
-The average elevation in the territory is 3169 meters, and the county seat is 2787 meters above sea level.
-The annual average temperature of Qilian County is 1℃, and the annual precipitation is about 420 mm.
+Qilian County is located in northeast of Qinghai Province. county’s land area is 14,000 square kilometers.
+Average elevation in this territory is 3169 meters, and county seat is 2787 meters above sea level.
+Annual average temperature of Qilian County is 1℃, and annual precipitation is about 420 mm.
 It is a typical plateau continental climate.

-Due to the special influence of the Qinghai-Tibet Plateau on the atmospheric circulation, the humid air from the southeast monsoon in summer can extend northward and westward and spread to this area;
+Due to influence of Qinghai-Tibet Plateau on atmospheric circulation, humid air from southeast monsoon in summer can extend northward and westward and spread to this area;

-In winter, affected by the dry and cold air in Inner Mongolia and the cold air currents in the northwest, the temperature in this area is greatly reduced in winter.
-The annual temperature varies greatly.
+In winter, affected by dry and cold air in Inner Mongolia and cold air currents in northwest, temperature in this area is greatly reduced in winter.
+Annual temperature varies greatly.